ewhicher/matter/content/collections/pov/designing-for-people-the-planet-and-the-wallet.md

     content:
       -
         type: text
-        text: 'The answer is – it can certainly help, by working bloody hard to make things better by making better things.'
+        text: 'The answer is – it can certainly help, by working hard to make things better by making better things.'
   -
     type: paragraph
     content: